deleterium/SmartC/README.md

 ### Macros
 Some special features can be enabled/disable via preprocessor directives:
+* `#program name YourProgramName`: Set program's name.
+Only regular letters and numbers allowed, max 30 chars in length.
+* `#program description Your program description`: Set program's description.
+No new lines and max length is 1000 chars.
+* `#program activationAmount 100000000`: Set program's activation amount in NQT (1 Burst = 100000000 NQT).
+If an incoming transaction has an amount is less than this value, it will not be processed by program (but the amount will be received!).
+Set a low value but bigger than worst case amount needed to run in your program.
+If set too low, your program will be frozen during execution (out of gas).
+If set too high, program balance will be high after execution (unburned balance).
+Remember to handle this case if creating serious program!
 * `#include APIFunctions [true/false/1/0/]`: Can make Burstcoin API functions available for use as functions.
 Default value is `false`.
 Can be enabled by declaring it with empty argument, `true` or `1`.
 Function names follow the [ciyam at documentation](https://ciyam.org/at/at_api.html).
 * `#pragma enableRandom [true/false/1/0/]`: Makes labels for jumps and conditionals receive a random value.
 Default value is `false`.
 Default behaviour is labels having an increasing number starting with 1 (number is base 36).
 * `#pragma enableLineLabels [true/false/1/0/]`: Adds line number to labels in assembly.
 Only usefull for debug purposes.
 Default value is `false`.